hathora/builder/README.md

 Inside a new directory, create a `types.yml` file and run `rtag` to generate rtag project.

+Run `npm install` inside both the client and server directories.

 Start server:
 ```
 cd server